GFaure9/RLTrading/README.md

 * The _environment_ for the trading agent (`TradingEnv`), using [gym](https://gymnasium.farama.org/)'s framework.
 It specifies:
-  - the observations space;
+  - the observations' space;
-  - the action space;
+  - the actions' space;
   - what is done at a step from an action.